 Use of phased array antennas and beamforming results in beam shapes which can be optimised for the intended operational frequency bands and co-existence scenarios.
 The beamforming algorithms used at the ground station and on the aircraft station permit highly accurate beam pointing, i.e. with an accuracy of 0.1 degrees, and the pointing is refreshed at a rate of at least 200 times per second implying a 5 ms minimum refresh period.
 This enables accurate control to be maintained during all phases of a flight, including the ability to maintain pointing direction to within 0.5 degrees or less even during periods of flight turbulence or extreme manoeuvres.

+Example radiation patterns

-Example radiation patterns are shown in Figures 4-2-3 and 4-2-4, for the ground station and aircraft station antennas respectively, when operating in the 2.4 GHz band (Similar antenna patterns can be assumed for 5.8 GHz band).
+Example radiation patterns are shown in Figure 5 and Figure 6, for the ground station and aircraft station antennas respectively, when operating in the 2.4 GHz band.
 These are based on the current first-generation product using 4-antenna arrays at the ground station and on the aircraft.
-At the time of writing (February 2012), an 8-antenna version of the ground station product is in the final stages of production and is due to be submitted for certification under the United States FCC process within the next few months (Increasing the number of antennas in the array from 4 to 8 will bring further improvements in the depth and breadth of the nulls towards the horizon as well as an increase of 3dB in the peak gain).
-Further development work is also underway on the aircraft antenna, to increase the number of elements to eight or more, which will allow more flexibility to tailor the radiation patterns and further optimize the potential for sharing with other co-frequency services on the ground
+Figures 10 and 11 show the elevation and azimuth patterns respectively for this 8-antenna array.
+This 2nd generation product can operate in the 2,4 GHz and/or the 5,8 GHz bands, but the plots shown in Figure 6 and Figure 7 are based on measurements performed at 5,8 GHz.
+Figure 8 and Figure 9 show examples of the elevation and azimuth patterns for a 16-element aircraft antenna.